bjssacademy/steel-thread/readme.md

 Start by running locally.

+> NOTE: If you are working in a team, you'll need to at this point decide how you are going to work together.
+The best way to do this would be to pick one person's codebase to be the *team* codebase and all branch off that, otherwise you'll forever be falling over each other creating slightly different tables.

 ### Task 1

 1. Create the products table if you have not already via a migration.
 It will need to have the columns `id`, `name`, `price`, and `stock_count`.